Published on September 19th, 2015 | by Pro Wrestling Stories0

 I couldn’t be at the concert that night because Dusty and I were feuding.
 So at 8:30 p.m. – thirty minutes after the concert started – I told my wife I was going to drive by the Fort Hesterly Armory, take a look at the parking lot, and get a sense of the turnout.
 Imagine my surprise when I saw there were about one-hundred-and-twenty cars in the parking lot!
 At that point, I realized that either we didn’t do a very good job of promoting the concert, or nobody cared about hearing Dusty sing.
 I spoke to Dusty after the concert, and he blamed the poor turnout on the office, reasoning that if they would have allowed us to promote it on the TV show – we would have had a sellout.
 Dusty wasn’t upset, though, and had a great time that night – and I guess that was the most important thing.
 In fact – for all you hardcore collectors out there – there’s a videotape of that concert floating around out there somewhere featuring Dusty Rhodes up there singing and dancing.”

-SOURCE: ‘Playboy’ Gary Hart’s autobiography, ‘My Life In Wrestling…With A Little Help From My Friends‘
+SOURCE: The Autobiography of former wrestler Gary Hart, ‘My Life In Wrestling…With A Little Help From My Friends‘